LAL/SLAM/README.md

 </Directory>
 ```

-### UWSGI
+### uWSGI

-To declare SLAM application to UWSGI, you need to create a file `/etc/uwsgi.d/slam.ini` owned by `uwsgi:uwsgi` with the following
+To declare SLAM application to uWSGI, you need to create a file `/etc/uwsgi.d/slam.ini` owned by `uwsgi:uwsgi` with the following
 contents (adjust paths to your configuration and ensure that directory used for logs, pid and sock exist and are
 writable by `uwsgi` user):